I will tell you now: This is bad. This impacts us all. I mean, it’s been pretty bad for a while, but this is now way out of hand.

 Not because I agree with them, but precisely because I don’t.

-We need to stand up for our right to speak, our right to think wrong thoughts, our right to be unpredictable and make mistakes, and ultimately our right to live our lives.
-Tech, in collusion with the military-industrial-media-politico-complex are fast narrowing the window of acceptable conversation and heading scarily into the world of Newspeak and Thought Reform.
+We need to stand up for our right to speak, our right to think wrong thoughts, our right to be unpredictable, have a bad day and make mistakes, and ultimately, our right to live our lives.
+Tech, in collusion with the increasingly Borg-like military-industrial-media-politico-complex are fast narrowing the window of acceptable conversation and heading scarily into the world of Newspeak and Thought Reform.

 This never ends well.

 Welcome to Oceania.
-Read your fucking Orwell.
+Read your Orwell.
 Then read Chomsky.
 Then about Securitization if you’re feeling masochistic.
 The fact is, you are either for lawful freedom of expression, or you are pro-censorship.
-If you are pro-censorship, especially if you just go along and don’t even check to see if the allegations are true – you are the bad guy.
+If you are pro-censorship, especially if you just go along and don’t even check to see if the allegations are true – you are the bad guy, or at least, a billboard and a mule for their interests.

 Sorry.
 It’s time to choose.

+There are legal standards.
+A burden of proof.
+The right to a fair trial.
+The right to appeal.
+And if corporations can be citizens, then they have to act like one and abide by those same principles.
 I don’t care if someone’s speech hurts feelings.
 I don’t care if it makes you uncomfortable.
 I don’t care if they’re batshit insane.
-Trial by media and deplatforming is not the answer (and, in most cases it just makes radicalisation worse because, funnily enough, persecution tends to feed a persecution narrative).
+Trial by media and arbitrary deplatforming is not the answer (and, in most cases it just makes radicalisation worse because, funnily enough, persecution tends to feed a persecution narrative).
 It is in times of discomfort when our principles are tested.
 Our principles are only tested when it’s hard to defend them.
 If you have a principle that you only defend when it is comfortable for you, it isn’t a principle.
 Sorry.

 Tech companies (who, despite the jeans and kicks and the perfect American Ivy League smiles, are still massive global corporations) should not be deciding who gets to speak or not.
 If it is illegal and a judge has ordered it, fine.
 And even then, maybe.
 There’s laws and mechanisms for that to occur.
 If you want to change the law, then work through the correct democratic processes to change it.
 But unilateral, secretive, unethical, arbitrary and often downright maliciously deciding what people are and are not acceptable and what people can and cannot read?
 Removing a person’s access to financial services, email, social support, website hosting, and deplatforming entire groups of people who have the ‘wrong’ opinion with no recourse or remedy?